creatyyanil/node-microservice/DEVELOPER_GUIDE.md

 ## Overview

 OSS Fabric is a minimal, flexible TypeScript framework skeleton designed for building microservices with Node.js 22+.
-It provides version management, development tools, and ready-to-use patterns while maintaining simplicity and flexibility.
+It provides version management, development tools, and multi-format JavaScript support while maintaining simplicity and flexibility.

 ### Key Features